By Karanjeet Kaur

 By Arkadripta Chakraborty

 On an overcast day you could mistake the landscape of Dzukou Valley for Middle-earth.
 Between June and September however, Nagaland’s “Valley of Flowers” becomes the only residence for the large, rare, fuchsia-coloured Dzukou lily—even its botanical name, Lilium chitrangadae is poetic.
-The lily draws botany enthusiasts as well as trekkers, who walk through a carpet of flowers: from varieties of flat-petalled euphorbia, striking lavender aconitum, and wild orchid to several species
+The lily draws botany enthusiasts as well as trekkers, who walk through a carpet of flowers: from varieties of flat-petalled euphorbia, striking lavender aconitum, and wild orchid to several species of rhododendron.

 A trek across the valley is ideally done over two days, because of the altitude and the occasionally steep gradient.
 A few streams gurgle through Dzukou’s flat hills, and the ones close to the valley’s rock caves make for ideal camping spots.